Rajdeep400/PyTerm/README.md

 # PyTerm
-making it easier for newbies
+making the linux terminal easier for newbies, it will come with new features, new buttons, instant help.